Run an Appchain Node on GCP

 • Machine type: n2-standard-8 (8 vCPUs, 32 GB RAM) minimum recommended for production

-4. Click the Deploy button and wait for the Google Cloud Console to confirm the VM is running.
+4. Click the Deploy button and wait for the console to confirm the resources are running.

 # Set Sequencing Ingestor overrides